encode/django-rest-framework/docs/index.md

 **Awesome web-browseable Web APIs.**

-Django REST framework is a flexible and powerful Web API toolkit.
-It is designed as a modular and easy to customize architecture, based on Django's class based views.
+Django REST framework is a powerful and flexible toolkit that makes it easy to build Web APIs.

+Some reasons you might want to use REST framework:

-APIs built using REST framework are fully self-describing and web browseable - a huge useability win for your developers.
-It also supports a wide range of media types, authentication and permission policies out of the box.
+* The Web browseable API is a huge useability win for your developers.

-If you are considering using REST framework for your API, we recommend reading the [REST framework 2 announcement][rest-framework-2-announcement] which gives a good overview of the framework and it's capabilities.
+* Authentication policies including OAuth1a and OAuth2 out of the box.
+* Serialization that supports both ORM and non-ORM data sources.
+* Customizable all the way down.
+Just use regular function-based views if you don't need the more powerful features.
+* Extensive documentation, and great community support.

-There is also a sandbox API you can use for testing purposes, [available here][sandbox].
+There is a live example API for testing purposes, [available here][sandbox].

 **Below**: *Screenshot from the browseable API*